 Even if you specify ACCOUNTREC(TASK), note that DB2 can only recognize a single CICS task as long as the task continues to use the same thread.
 If a transaction contains more than one UOW, assuming that it releases the thread at the end of the UOW, it could use a different thread for each of its UOWs.
 This can happen with terminal-oriented transactions issuing multiple syncpoints (commit or rollback), and also non-terminal-oriented transactions if NONTERMREL(YES) is set in the DB2CONN.
 In these cases, DB2 produces an accounting record for each UOW, because it does not recognize them as a single task.
 So for this kind of transaction, each DB2 accounting record can contain information about only a part of the transaction, and you need to ensure that all the relevant DB2 accounting records for the transaction are identified.

 Using data in the DB2 accounting record to identify the corresponding CICS performance class records

-Certain fields in DB2 accounting records can help you match them to the corresponding CICS performance records.
-In order of usefulness, these fields are:
+Use fields in DB2 accounting records to identify the corresponding CICS performance records.